micro-nova/engineering-blog/README.md

 # `engineering-blog`

 This repo generates and deploys Micro-Nova's engineering blog.
 Posts are stored as Markdown, rendered using [Hugo](https://gohugo.io/), and deployed to an upstream object store & CDN using GitHub Actions.
 Infrastructure in GCP is configured using [OpenTofu](https://opentofu.org/) and stored in `opentofu/`.
+We're currently using [`hugo-ficurinia`](https://gitlab.com/gabmus/hugo-ficurinia) as the theme; check out its docs too.

 ## How to add a blog post